signalleaf/signalleaf.github.com/source/_posts/2014-02-06-4-of-the-worst-things-to-do-when-starting-a-podcast.markdown

 Unforunately, it's in our nature to procrastinate.
 Even the most amazing podcasters, like [John Lee Dumas](http://eofire.com), have fallen victim to the delays.
-In [his interview with the Launching Creative podcast](http://launchingcreative.com/episode-1/), John talked about how he was delaying and delaying until his mentor finally said that he would be dropped as a client if he didn't release the first episode that day.
+In [his interview with the Launching Creative podcast](http://launchingcreative.com/episode-1/)
+[starting at 31:25], John talked about how he was delaying and delaying until his mentor finally said that he would be dropped as a client if he didn't release the first episode that day.
 In the end, John realized that the delays he put on himself were only setting him back, not helping him.

+> "Get out there.
+Launch.
+Fail.
+Make mistakes.
+Improve." - John Lee Dumas

 **There is nothing that will demotivate you faster than not getting your podcast published and live